1. Pack your swim suits in a carry on bag so you can swim when you get onboard.

 Have you gone cruising with Carnival?

-Disclosure: My seven day cruise was paid for by Carnival as a part of their Brand Ambassador program.
+Disclosure: This was a sponsored post by Carnival as a part of their Brand Ambassador program.
 All opinions and photos about the trip are my own.